 When the lower esophageal sphincter (LES) fails to contract, it allows digestive acids to travel backward from the stomach to the throat, causing burning sensations in the chest.
 This is what’s known as heartburn, or in more severe cases, acid reflux.
 Other symptoms include bloating, burping, and gas.

 There are plenty of commercial antacids available over the counter, but their effects are short-lived and they contain chemicals and preservatives that may exacerbate the problem.
 Don’t waste money on those.
 Instead, try milk.
-It’s a simple, natural, effective home remedy, and we’re about to tell you exactly how to use it.
+It’s a simple, natural, effective home remedy for acid reflux, and we’re about to tell you exactly how to use it.
 But first, we’ll tell you why it works.

 Does Milk Help with Acid Reflux?